 - One of the most popular options for building your website is using WordPress.
 There is a lot of themes available that will give you the flexibility to build a website.

 - Another option is to find a do-it-yourself page builder.
 Some of the more popular options are Wix, Squarespace, and GoDaddy’s Website Builder.

 - There is also a growing popularity for full software suites like LeadPages or ClickFunnels that provide the tools to build websites, sales funnels, landing pages, and all of the marketing pieces.

-BuilderAll is part of that last group, and this review will dive deep into all of the different options available within the software.
+BuilderAll (BA) is part of that last group, and this review will dive deep into all of the different options available within the software.